KULeuven-Diepenbeek/osc-course/content/ch6-tasks/processes.md

 jvliegen@localhost:~/$
 ```

 When a program is started, an **instance** of the program is created, which we now call a **process**.
-Many of such processes can be active at the same time.
-Starting a process results (among many other things) in an allocation of the program in the memory.
-This means that the program is mapped somewhere in the memory space.
-How this mapping in the memory space is achieved will be discussed in [chapter 8](/osc-course/ch8-memory).
+The program's executable file on disk typically contains only the *text*, *bss* and *data* segments (and not exactly those, it's a bit more complicated, as we'll see later).
+The Stack and the Heap are assigned by the OS when creating the process of the program.
+The OS is thus responsible for copying the program's code into memory (as we've seen in Chapter 2, Assembly code instructions are also just "numbers" in memory) and allocating (or at least reserving) additional room for the stack and the heap.
+How this is done concretely will be discussed in [chapter 9](/osc-course/ch9-memory).

 So now the program was loaded into the memory.
-But to actually run it, we need to keep additional state for each instance.
-This additional space is kept in the **Process Control Block (PCB)**, which is created in the kernel upon mapping an instance of the program in memory space.
+But to actually run it as a process, we need to keep some additional state for each instance.
+This state is kept in the **Process Control Block (PCB)**, which is created and stored in the kernel upon mapping an instance of the program in memory.

 ### Process Control Block

 The Process Control Block (PCB) is a representation of the process in the OS.
 It is created as a *task_struct* object.
 Such a PCB is made for every process and the definition of its struct is in the kernel source.

 **HOLD ON** Linux is an open source OS, so does that mean we should be able to find this struct in the source code ?

-**WELL YES** Inspecting the [sched.h](https://github.com/torvalds/linux/blob/master/include/linux/sched.h) file verifies:
+**WELL YES** Inspecting the [sched.h](https://github.com/torvalds/linux/blob/master/include/linux/sched.h#L728) file verifies:

 1. that we **can** read the source code
 2. that the **task_struct** is indeed there,
 3. that the PCB has **a lot** of parameters.
-The definition of the struct starts at line 649 and ends at line 1389 (at the moment of writing, March 15th 2021).
+The definition of the struct starts at line 728 and ends at line 1510 (at the moment of writing, March 17th 2022).
 As might be clear from this code (or even from thinking about the number of lines of codes), this struct is rather large.
 A (very) small subset of the fields in the struct represent:
-  * the process state
+  * the process state (see below)
-  * the process identifier (PID)
+  * the process identifier (PID), a unique number
-  * the process priority
+  * the process priority (see Chapter 7, scheduling)
-  * CPU scheduling info
+  * CPU scheduling info (see Chapter 7, scheduling)
   * list of open files
   * memory limits
-  * the CPU registers
+  * the CPU register contents (containing things like the stack pointer, local variables, return addres, etc. see end of Chapter 3)
   * the program counter (PC)

 Especially these last two parts are crucial: they store the actual execution state of the program at a given time.
 The PC points to the current instruction the CPU will execute.
 As such, you can already see how it becomes easy to for example pauze a process for a while: simply stop updating the PC.

-The PCBs of all the processes are contained in a doubly-linked list which is headed by the **mother of all processes**.
+The PCBs of all the processes are contained in a doubly-linked list data structure in the kernel, which is headed by the **mother of all processes**.
 This process is called **init** and has **PID 0**.
 The doubly-linked list is commonly known as the **process table**.

 Let's verify all of the above.
-To do that, we need to keep a process running for long enough to determine its PID.
-For this, we'll adapt the C program so it takes much more time to run.
+To do that, we need to keep a process running for long enough to determine its PID and read other information.
+For this, we'll adapt our "hello world" C program so it takes much more time to run:

 ```C
 #include <stdio.h>